dgroomes/linux-playground/README.md

    * Start experimenting.
 When you want to detach from this container and return to the dev container, you need to type a special string of characters.
 Read the detailed note in `ssh-container-attach.sh`.
 Now, you have a substantial two-system Linux development and exploration environment that you can freely explore!
-1. Install OpenSSH server in the container
-   * ```shell
-     apt update && apt install openssh-server
-     ```
-   * Interestingly, the installation procedure automatically created the config file `/etc/ssh/sshd_config` and generated
-     cryptographic keys (RSA, ECDSA and ED25519).
-I was expecting to do those actions manually.

 ## Notes: SSH

 I have to continually learn and re-learn the basics of SSH because I don't use it frequently.
-I don't do much system
-administration type work.
-It's tedious to relearn the basics from scratch so I would prefer to encode some knowledge in
-this notes section and in the runnable examples in this codebase.
+I don't do much system administration type work.
+It's tedious to relearn the basics from scratch so I would prefer to encode some knowledge in this notes section and in the runnable examples in this codebase.